 How to Apply

-Download a copy of the Internship Program Application.pdf, and submit it with the required materials by the appropriate deadline (see below).
+Click here to download the Internship Application, and submit it with the required materials by the appropriate deadline (see below).

 Submit application and all supporting documents in one of the following methods:

 firstname.lastname@example.org, with "DOSW Internship Application [First and Last Name]" on the subject line

 Department on the Status of Women